VasilisThePikachu/NewSite/content/posts/hello-world.md

 A bunch of css and hugo shit was stolen from my [friend PJB](https://slugcat.systems/) cause this shit is scary.
 I did some stuff myself too though.

-I added myself to the fediring and made a fediring selector.
+I added myself to the furryring and made a fediring selector.

 Javascript is scary.